 DOWNTOWN ROGERS, INC.

-Downtown Rogers Inc. is a 501C3 non-profit that produces public events in downtown and manages the Downtown Rogers Market at Arkansas and Cherry Streets.
+Downtown Rogers Inc. is a 501C3 non-profit that produces public events in downtown and manages the Downtown Rogers Farmers Market currently located at Poplar and 2nd Street.
 Formerly known as Main Street Rogers, DTR Inc. rebranded to Downtown Rogers Inc. when brought under the umbrella of the Rogers-Lowell Chamber of Commerce January 2019.